Fennec fox: Description

-The fennec fox is the smallest canid.
+The fennec fox is the smallest canid species.
 Females range in head-to-body size from 34.5 to 39.5 cm with a 23-25 cm long tail and 9-9.5 cm long ears, and weigh 1-1.9 kg.
 Males are slightly larger, ranging in head-to-body size from 39 to 39.5 cm with a 23-25 cm long tail and 10 cm long ears, weighing at least 1.3 kg.

 Distribution and habitat

 The fennec fox is distributed throughout the Sahara, from Morocco and Mauritania to northern Sudan, through Egypt and its Sinai Peninsula.
 It inhabits small sand dunes and vast treeless sand areas with sparse vegetation such as grasses, sedges and small shrubs.
+In the northern part of its range annual rainfalls have been recorded at <100 mm compared to 300 mm in its southern range.
+The fennec fox's range likely overlaps with that of other canines such as the golden jackal and Rüppell's fox.
+Compared to these canids, the fennec fox seems to inhabit areas with more extreme climate and has been known to build burrows in grainier surfaces; this adaptation gives it an edge over competitors.

 Behaviour and ecology

+Behaviour

+Fennec foxes are primarily nocturnal, displaying heightened activity during the cooler nighttime hours.
+This behaviour helps them escape the extreme Saharan heat and reduces water loss through panting.
 A fennec fox digs its den in sand, either in open areas or places sheltered by plants with stable sand dunes.
 In compacted soils, dens are up to 120 m2 large, with up to 15 different entrances.
 In some cases, different families interconnect their dens, or locate them close together.
 In soft, looser sand, dens tend to be simpler with only one entrance leading to a single chamber.

+Captive individuals reside in family groups.
+Fennec foxes exhibit playful behavior, especially among younger individuals.

 Hunting and diet

-The fennec fox is an omnivore, feeding on small rodents, lizards, geckos, skinks, small birds and their eggs, insects, fruits, leaves, roots and also some tubers.
+The fennec fox is omnivorous, feeding on small rodents, lizards (geckos and skinks), small birds and their eggs, insects, fruits, leaves, roots and also some tubers.
 It relies on the moisture content of prey, but drinks water when available.

 It hunts alone and digs in the sand for small vertebrates and insects.
 Some individuals were observed to bury prey for later consumption and searching for food in the vicinity of human settlements.

 In the Algerian Sahara, 114 scat samples were collected that contained more than 400 insects, plant fragments and date palm (Phoenix dactylifera) fruits, remains of birds, mammals, squamata and insects.